-Please note that, in fairness to the person or entity you are complaining about, the OAA will share with that person or entity some or all of the information and documents you send us.
+Please note that, in fairness to the person or entity you are complaining about, the OAA will share with that person or entity some or all of the information and documents it receives.

 Complaints are otherwise confidential.
 Confidentiality continues to be required even after the complaint has been addressed (without discipline proceedings).
-If a matter is referred to Discipline and there is a finding of professional misconduct or incompetence against an OAA member and/or Practice, the Decisions and Reasons of the Discipline Committee are published.
+If a matter is referred to the Discipline Committee and there is a finding of professional misconduct or incompetence against an OAA member and/or practice, the Decisions and Reasons of the Discipline Committee are published.